 For correspondence in collections – see http://www.specialcollections.uct.ac.za/sc/index-correspondence-collections

-The Special Collections website is extremely detailed and helpful.
+The Special Collections website is detailed and helpful.
 There is a detailed and printable Guide to the manuscript sources, which can be accessed online; this is invaluable in providing outline information about accessions.
 There is also a comprehensive searchable online catalogue for the UTC manuscripts collections.
-This can be accessed online from anywhere, not just while in the Library.
+This can be accessed online from anywhere, not just while in the Library, although figuring out how to use it is not straightforward.
 The brief indications of the focus, temporal span and size of collections provided by the online information can be backed by what is in the Guide, enabling detailed preparation before any planned visit.

 Last updated: 1 January 2018